What is the NDIS?

 How Civic can help you

 Once your plan is approved and in place, you’ll most likely want to receive support right away.
-The process is straightforward – just let our Customer Experience Team know the services you are interested in.
+The process is straightforward – just let our Customer Experience Team know what support services you are interested in.
 The team can assist you to understand your plan, and provide you with further information.
+Alternatively, learn more about our disability support services online.

 We can then assist you to engage with the relevant Civic service, prepare a quote, and get your supports started.
 For more information, contact us today.